9 Best Knowledge Base Software Compared (2025 Guide)

 The convenience and flexibility provided by ProProfs Knowledge Base software make it the favorite of small firms as well as large enterprises.

-All you have to do is sign up for a free enterprise-level account, that will be active for a period of 15 days.
+To get started, all you have to do is sign up for a free enterprise-level account that will be active for a period of 15 days.
 After signing up, you will get a variety of templates to choose from.
 The templates come with a set format with placeholders.
 All you have to do is replace the placeholders with your content, and start configuring your knowledge base.

 Once your free account is over, you will get a message to upgrade it with a plan of your choice.